-Marketing is about much more than simply promoting your business.
-Marketing helps you understand your business environment, identify the most promising opportunities and exploit them.
+Marketing is about much more than simply promoting your offer.
+It helps you understand your business environment, identify the most promising opportunities and exploit them.

 Effective marketing starts with researching the market and your competition.
 You can use this to develop a marketing plan that sets out why customers should buy from you and how you can make this happen.